-27 Stylish and Sophisticated Birthday Party Ideas for Adults
+27 Stylish Birthday Party Ideas for Adults

-When we hear the words “birthday party” it conjures up images of knee-high children running around eating birthday cake and busting open a piñata in a grassy backyard—but all it takes is a handful of cool adult birthday party ideas to get you right back in the game throwing soirées that’ll never be forgotten.
+When we hear the words “birthday party” it conjures up images of knee-high children running around eating birthday cake and busting open a piñata in a grassy backyard.
+But what about when those kids grow up, a.k.a. us?
+All it takes is a handful of cool adult birthday party ideas to get you right back in the game throwing soirées that’ll never be forgotten.

 As we get older, it seems that each birthday is that much less exciting than the last (except maybe 21—a lot of us go all-in on that one), but it doesn’t have to be that way!
-No matter how old you’re turning, there’s something special about dedicating one day a year to celebrating with friends, food and—of course—a few cocktails.
+No matter how old you’re turning, there’s something special about taking time to celebrate another year in your life with friends, family and some very good food.

-Since decorating for a birthday party for a person over the age of 10 can be confusing,we’ve gathered some of our favorite ideas from Pinterest that’ll help you with every aspect of your bash from decor to food to drinks.
+Since decorating for a birthday party for a person over the age of 10 can be confusing, we’ve gathered some of our favorite ideas from Pinterest that’ll help you with every aspect of your bash from decor to food to drinks.
 All chic, all very grown-up.

+MORE: 25 Gorgeously Ethereal Bridal Hair Accessories That Don’t Involve a Veil

 Photo: A Blissful Nest